auth0/node-jsonwebtoken/README.md

 If any `expiresInMinutes`, `audience`, `subject`, `issuer` are not provided, there is no default.
 The  jwt generated won't include those properties in the payload.

 Generated jwts will include an `iat` claim by default unless `noTimestamp` is specified.

+Setting `ignoreExpiration` to `true` will prevent expired tokens from generating an error.

 Example